benlavender/homelab-docs/guides/Linux/guides/dm-crypt-luks.md

 The above options are as follows:

 - `--fido2-device=auto` auto selection of the FIDO2 token.
-- `--fido2-with-client-pin=no` does not prompt the token user for a PIN as this would interrupt the boot process.
+- `--fido2-with-client-pin=no` does not prompt the token user for a PIN.
+This only speeds up the process but technically weakens security; change to `yes` or do not include if you want to be prompted.
 - `--unlock-key-file=` this is the key file used to unlock and enrol the token.

+> **Note:** The `--fido2-with-user-presence=no` in the man page isn't compliant when using hmac secrets in this case, so most tokens are going to require some presence.

 4. Update `/etc/crypttab` to include the fido2 token: